Letâs start with what is Deployment Strategy.

 Some History

-Previously we used to follow the Waterfall model for SDLC.
-On that time everything a customer needs noted down single time and then we used to create, test and deploy our software entirely and no change after that.
-If problem occurs on the server or any update is needed the whole system is made from scratch and switch users to the new server after a long period of down time.
+Previously, we used to follow the Waterfall model for SDLC.
+At that time everything a customer needed was noted down one time, and then we used to create, test, and deploy our software entirely, with no change after that.
+If a problem occurs on the server or any update is needed, the whole system is made from scratch and switches users to the new server after a long period of downtime.
 Now this is a deployment strategy called Big Bang Deployment.
 Now these days this niche step of deployment is replaced with,

 Blue Green Deployment